 As an experiment, Angelica and two other MAIA students were placed in a small international school taught entirely in English.
 Before embarking on this challenging trail, they would need intensive language training.
 The first several months before formal classes began, they spent seven hours each day immersed in this complicated language.

-This year She’s the First asked 1000 females all over the world to submit what they would like to see on a “Bill of Rights for Girls”.
-Angelica applied and was accepted to be one of 15 young women to choose the final ten Rights.
+This year She’s the First asked 1000 females all over the world to submit what they would like to see on a “Bill of Rights for Girls.”
+Angelica applied and was accepted to be one of 15 young women to choose the final ten rights.
 She was then invited to travel to New York again and present these to a She’s the First gathering.
-Subsequently the United Nations requested that these young women present to both the head of the Woman’s UN, as well as the Deputy Secretary General.
-Angelica was the one, out of the six, who did the presentation.
+Subsequently, the United Nations requested that these young women present to both the head of the Woman’s UN, as well as the Deputy Secretary General.
+Of the six, Angelica was the one selected to make the presentation.
 If the UN signs this “Bill of Rights for the Girl” it will become an official UN document.
 (This is a very long way from her humble beginnings in a small mountain village in Guatemala!).

 Angelica is certainly a star in the sky of her people.
 And she is also infused with a heavy dose of kindness.
 She yearns to study and do well so she can help her community and country.